 The representation of properties of class "c" uses XML elements and XML attributes.
-If the property types are primitives or enumerations, then by default XML attributes are declared for them as well as XML elements.
-The reasons for this encoding choice are several, including: the values to be exchanged may be very large values and unsuitable for XML attributes, and may have poor control of whitespace processing with options that apply only to element contents.
-The default encoding can be changed using the XMI "attribute" and "element" tags.
-See Section 4.11.4, "XML element vs XML attribute," on page 28 for information on how these tags affect encoding.
-See Section 4.11.1, "XMI Tag Values," on page 26 for a complete list of XMI tags.
+If the property types are primitives or enumerations, then by default XML attributes and XML elements are declared for these types.
+The reasons for the XML element choice are several, including: the values to be exchanged may be very large values and unsuitable for XML attributes, and may have poor control of whitespace processing with options that apply only to element contents.
+The default encoding can be changed using the XMI "org.omg.xmi.attribute" and "org.omg.xmi.element" tags.
+See Section 7.11.3, "XML element vs XML attribute," on page 34 for information on how these tags affect encoding.
+See Section 7.11.1, "XMI Tag Values," on page 30 for a complete list of XMI tags.